 Our location on the soon-to-be completed Downtown Greenway provides easy and convenient access to the central business and entertainment district.
 We are working with partners at every level — in the city of Greensboro, in the Triad, across the state of North Carolina, across the country and around the world — to expand the exciting experiential learning and service opportunities for students, here in Greensboro and through study-away and other programs.
 Already, about 99% of Greensboro College students complete at least one internship or practicum before graduation; this initiative will provide even more opportunities to bring learning to life and help students connect their studies to the world around them.

-We are in the process of a number of exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.
+We have made exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.

-We have opened the first phase of the First Citizens Bank Global Communication Center on the garden level of Jones Library.
-In addition to the professional writing consulting that the college already offers, the center eventually will feature a recording studio for students to produce podcasts and high-quality audio; a space for students to video-record oral presentations and receive expert feedback; and digital workstations that allow students to produce multimedia-rich projects for courses across the curriculum using state-of- the-art software.
+We opened the First Citizens Bank Global Communication Center on the garden level of Jones Library on front campus In addition to the professional writing consulting that the college already offers, the center features a recording studio for students to produce podcasts and high-quality audio; a space for students to video-record oral presentations and receive expert feedback; and digital workstations that allow students to produce multimedia-rich projects for courses across the curriculum using state-of- the-art software.

 A new Athletic Training Center has been completed in the north side of Hanes Gymnasium.
-The former Campbell Athletics Center has been renovated into a new Student Center that, when it opens early in 2020, will provide additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.
+The former Campbell Athletics Center has been renovated into a new Student Center that provides additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.

 We have installed powerful fiber-optic cables and new network equipment in a number of buildings on campus, resulting in a state-of-the-art technology infrastructure for Greensboro College.
 With significant maintenance and improvements all over campus, our historic campus has never been more beautiful.